PeterReghenzani/Teleportation-Arrow/README.md

 We need to work on the contents of `tp_arrow`, so navigate back to `data` and then `tp_arrow`.
  - Create a new folder inside `tp_arrow` called `functions`.
- - In our new fuctions folder we need to create a new file using our text editor called `tick.mcfunction`.
+ - In our new functions folder we need to create a new file using our text editor called `tick.mcfunction`.
 This file will contain the majority of our code.

 ## Part 3: Coding.
 In `tick.mcfunction` we need to start typing our code.